lionelmace/ibmcloud-labs/archives/Lab CF - Create TODO web application/README.md

 1. Log in to [Bluemix console](https://bluemix.net).

 1. Select the Region (e.g. United Kingdom) where you want to create your application.
-For the UK region, select this version of the lab [here](../archives/Lab%20CF%20-%20Create%20TODO%20web%20application)

-1. Select the Region (e.g. United States) where you want to create your application.

 1. Go to the Bluemix **Catalog**.